StuChapman/FS-MS-Project-Build-a-Buffet/README.md

 ### Bugs and Errors

-There were 2 particular bugs that requred a solution.
+There was 1 particular bug that requred a solution.

 1. The first was where items (Options, Products etc.) were duplicating.
 I needed to filter further on product.category matching basket.category.
     This wasn't working as expected, but with a little bit of research; I discovered the function of *Slugify*.
 This solved the problem as it converted the variable to the correct format to compare.